willbaskett/ACDNN/README.md

 # ACDNN
-Adaptive Complexity Deep Neural Networks: A CNN architecture designed specifically to avoid overfitting on small datasets.
+Adaptive Complexity Deep Neural Networks: A CNN architecture designed specifically to avoid overfitting on small biomedical datasets.
 Intended for small 1D, 2D, and 3D datasets.

 ## ARCHITECTURE
 ACDNNs simultaneously are broken into overlapping sub-networks which each make separate predictions.
 Simple sub-networks struggle to fit the data but do not overfit.
 Complex sub-networks easily fit the data but may overfit.
 This allows ACDNNs to learn to solve the problem at many different complexity levels simultaneously.
-The amount of model complexity which generalizes the best can then be identified at evaluation time.
+The amount of model complexity which generalizes best can then be identified at evaluation time, rather than trying to guess it before training begins.
 ![ACDNN Architecture](resources/figure1.png)

 ## ARCHITECTURE AS A CNN